How to Use BibleTalk.tv with USB Sticks

 How to set up and use a USB Media Player

 A USB media player works similar to the way you would install a DVD player to your TV.
 Many players come with support for composite cables (red, yellow, white) as well as HDMI.
-We have successfully tested the Goldlion66 Mini Digital Media Player found on Amazon.
-I will be using this device as the example for the rest of this article.
+We have successfully tested this Mini Digital Media Player found on Amazon and I will be using this device as the example for the rest of this article.

 First you need to plug in the power adaptor and then either the HDMI or use the composite cables to your TV.
 After the unit turns on, it goes straight to the menu screen.